domeeno/pr-custom-protocol/README.md

 * [ ] Add data chunkinator at application level

+* [ ] Add to state NAK for not acknowledged

+* [ ] Add error checking after dividing into chunks with chunkinator

+* [ ] Reorganize JSON or data for greater verbosity

+* [ ] *Optional: switch to a higher level Server

+* [ ] Update how I log everything

+Brief.
+I began to add Request types, need to finish with those.
+After I will just follow the list of steps

 ...

 * [ ] Reformat code for readability and good practice